Sakitoshi/es-theme-Megarace/README.md

 Grid view included.

 #### Grid view size:
-- **You can choose betwhen 4 grid sizes, to do so open _custom.xml_ with a text editor and follow the instrutions.**
+- **You can choose between 4 grid sizes, to do so open _custom.xml_ with a text editor and follow the instrutions.**

 #### How to install:
 **Manual install**